Fault-Resilience of Dissipative Processes for Quantum Computing: Dissipative Quantum Eigensolver for Stabiliser-Encoded Hamiltonians

 Note that $\text{Pr}(X \leq k-1) = 1 - \text{Pr}(X \geq k)$.
 Again making the substitution $k = (d+1)/2$ gives Setting it is immediate that $c < 1$ since $e^{-x} < 1$ for $x > 0$.
 We then have which implies

 \end{proof}

 \begin{remark} {\normalfont Since the instruments act on an enlarged Hilbert space which contains the codespace as a subspace, we cannot directly apply the fault resilience theorems from \cite{cubitt2023dissipative}.
-To reduce our present scenario to the one considered there, we consider the following procedure (the $\cdot$ here denotes matrix multiplication): where $\text{DQE}'$ is a faulty implementation of $\text{DQE}$ with the operator $N_{\delta}^{\otimes n} \cdot R$ applied after every gate in $\text{DQE}$.
+To reduce our present scenario to the one considered there, we consider the following procedure.

+First note that since our stabiliser-encoded Hamiltonian $H$ is assumed to be geometrically-local, the unitary part of the AGSP $K$ can be implemented as a constant depth circuit of depth $D_K$ with measurements deferred to the end.
+In transfer matrix form, we can therefore denote the unitary part of \eqref{eq:DQEtransfer} as where $\hat{U}_j$ denote the transfer matrices corresponding to the unitary gates $U_1, \ldots, U_{D_K}$ in the circuit corresponding to DQE.
+We then define a faulty implementation of DQE with the operator $R \cdot N_{\delta}^{\otimes n}$ applied after every gate in $\text{DQE}$, i.e. Now consider the process where the $\cdot$ denotes matrix multiplication.
 Note however that since $R = \hat{P}_0 R$, where $\hat{P}_0 = P_0 \otimes \bar{P}_0$,

 where in the last line, we have defined $\text{DQE}'' = N_{\delta}^{\otimes n} \cdot \text{DQE}'$.

 When acting on an input state $\ket{\rho}$, we can absorb the first $R \cdot N_{\delta}^{\otimes n}$ operation into the definition of the state and reinterpret this procedure as acting on some initial state $\ket{\rho'} = R \cdot N_{\delta}^{\otimes n} \ket{\rho}$ which lies in the codespace due to the property that $R = \hat{P}_0 R$.
 Then this procedure corresponds to iterating $\hat{P}_0(R \cdot \text{DQE}'') \hat{P}_0$ within the codespace. $\blacksquare$ } \end{remark}